Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/10-authenticated-routes/03-appjs-changes.md

 ```

 ### Analysis
-In this file we changed the `app.js` to do the following:
+In this file, we changed the `app.js` to do the following:
 1. We imported the `authtestcontroller` file for access to the endpoints.
 2. We imported the `validate-session` middleware, which will check to see if the incoming request has a token.
 3. Anything beneath the `validate-session` will require a token to access, thus becoming protected.
 Anything above it will not require a token, remaining unprotected.
-Therefore the `test` and `user` routes are not protected, while the `authtest` route is protected.
+Therefore, the `test` and `user` routes are not protected, while the `authtest` route is protected.